-Methodolgy: For the purpose of serum separation and microbe agglutinating activity, hemagglutination and cross adsorption experiments have been conducted in this study.
+Methodology: For the purpose of serum separation and microbe agglutinating activity, hemagglutination and cross adsorption experiments have been conducted in this study.
 All of the investigated bacterial species responded with the agglutinin that has extracted from the infected microorganisms.
 The mole crab's defensive system against bacterial infection has shown by bacterial inhibition and bacterial agglutination.
 Various RBC are used in Hemagglutination.
 Various Bacteria are used in Bacterial Agglutination and Inhibition.
 Yeast and trypsinized yeast are used in Yeast Agglutination.